GoogleCloudPlatform/database-assessment/docs/index.md

 ## Quick Start

-Grab the collection scripts from the latest release [here](https://github.com/GoogleCloudPlatform/database-assessment/releases/latest/download/db-migration-assessment-collection-scripts-oracle.zip).
+- Grab the Oracle collection scripts from the latest release [here](https://github.com/GoogleCloudPlatform/database-assessment/releases/latest/download/db-migration-assessment-collection-scripts-oracle.zip).

+- Grab the SQL Server collection scripts from the latest release [here](https://github.com/GoogleCloudPlatform/database-assessment/releases/latest/download/db-migration-assessment-collection-scripts-sqlserver.zip).

 Instructions for execution are included in the README bundled with the collection scripts.